-- (a) prescribing when an entry is regarded to have been made for the purposes of this Act; and - (b) prescribing the conditions under which an entry is regarded to have been passed for the purposes of this Act; and - (c) exempting specified goods or goods of a specified class from the requirements of section 60(1), subject to any prescribed conditions; and - (d) prescribing goods or classes of goods that are regarded to have been entered under section 60(1) and the circumstances in which and the conditions subject to which those goods are to be so regarded to have been entered.
+- (a) prescribing when an entry is regarded to have been made for the purposes of this Act; - (b) prescribing the conditions under which an entry is regarded to have been passed for the purposes of this Act; - (c) exempting specified goods or goods of a specified class from the requirements of Section 60(1), subject to any prescribed conditions; and - (d) prescribing goods or classes of goods that are regarded to have been entered under Section 60(1) and the circumstances in which and the conditions subject to which those goods are to be so regarded to have been entered.

-64. Production of invoice and declaration
+64 Production of invoice and declaration

-- (1) On the first entry (other than an entry for removal of any goods,) the importer or the importer's agent must: - (a) produce to the Chief Collector or other Customs officer the invoicefor the goods; and
+- (1) On the first entry, other than an entry for removal of any goods, the importer or the importer's agent shall: - (a) produce to the Chief Collector of Customs or other Customs officer the invoice for the goods; and - (b) make, and deliver to the Chief Collector of Customs or other Customs officer, a declaration in the prescribed form verifying that invoice and setting out the true value for duty purposes of the goods and any other prescribed particulars.

-- (b) make, and deliver to the Chief Collector or other Customs officer, a declaration in the prescribed form verifying that invoice and setting out the true value for duty purposes of the goods and any other prescribed particulars. - (2) The Chief Collector may direct, in relation to any class or classes of goods or transactions, that a Customs officer, must retain the invoice so produced, or a legible copy made by carbon or other duplicating process by or on behalf of the seller or consignor of the goods. - (3) If any failure to produce the invoice as required by this section is accounted for to the satisfaction of the Chief Collector or Customs officer, proof of its contents by a copy or otherwise may be received instead of its production.
+(2) The Chief Collector of Customs may direct, in relation to any class or classes of goods or transactions, that a Customs officer, shall retain the invoice so produced, or a legible copy made by carbon or other duplicating process by or on behalf of the seller or consignor of the goods.

+(3) Where any failure to produce the invoice as required by this Section is accounted for to the satisfaction of the Chief Collector of Customs or Customs officer, proof of its contents by a copy or otherwise may be received instead of its production.

-65. Regulations for fees and charges for importation of goods
+Regulations for fees and charges for importation of goods

-- (1) The Cabinet may, make regulations prescribing fees or charges, or both, that are payable to Customs to meet or assist in meeting costs and expenses incurred by Customs in exercising functions or powers, or performing duties, or providing services, under this Act that relate to the importation of goods. - (2) A provision of Part 9 that relates to the collection and recovery of duty apply to fees and charges under subsection (1), as if those fees and charges were a duty. - (3) Before making regulations under this section, Cabinet must be satisfied that the persons that the Cabinet considers are representative of interests likely to be substantially affected by the proposed order have been consulted about the proposed order to the extent that is reasonably practicable having regard to the circumstances of the case. - (4) For the purposes of subsection (3), Cabinet may take into account any relevant consultation undertaken by or on behalf of Cabinet before this section comes into force. - (5) A failure to comply with subsection (3) does not affect the validity of any order made under subsection (1).
+- (1) The Cabinet may, make regulations prescribing fees or charges, or both, that are payable to Customs to meet or assist in meeting costs and expenses incurred by Customs in exercising functions or powers, or performing duties, or providing services, under this Act that relate to the importation of goods. - (2) A provision of Part 9 that relates to the collection and recovery of duty apply to fees and charges under subsection (1), as if those fees and charges were a duty. - (3) Before making regulations under this Section, the Cabinet shall be satisfied that the persons that the Cabinet considers are representative of interests likely to be substantially affected by the proposed regulations have been consulted about the proposed regulations to the extent that is reasonably practicable having regard to the circumstances of the case. - (4) For the purposes of subsection (3), the Cabinet may take into account any relevant consultation undertaken by or on behalf of the Cabinet before this Section comes into force. - (5) A failure to comply with subsection (3) does not affect the validity of any regulations made under subsection (1).

-66. Imported goods to be dealt on making of entry
+66 Imported goods to be dealt on making of entry